 The first yurt dwellings, known by the Mongolians who used them as ‘Ger’, can be traced back thousands of years to Central Asia.
 Today over half of the Mongolian population live in Gers, meaning a life led in a far more shared and communal way than other city dwellers.
 In 2013, the Ger became part of Unesco’s intangible cultural heritage for Mongolian customs, reflecting the fact the innate cultural richness is both physically and inherently sewn into their homes.

 The opportunity to experience nature outside the cosseted walls of our homes is opened to us by time spent within a yurt.
-The interior of a yurt in its circular nature, also creates a different openness to how we interact outside of the compartmentalised ways that the dominant linear philosophy of life’s expectations sets our clocks too.
+The interior of a yurt, with its circular nature, also creates an openness to how we interact outside of the compartmentalised ways of regular everyday life.
 Camping is almost an opportunity to renew a connection to our childhoods.
 Where we hopefully can recount innocent childhood pleasures such as finding that favourite stick, gathering petals, examining shells for the sound of the sea, writing and drawing freely on a myriad of surfaces, first attempting to pretend to read and the endless questions of why.
 Finding pleasure in puddles, collecting leaves, and enjoying the dirt of the outside world are all small infinite pleasures from childhood grounded in nature.

-As we made our journeys to school, we begin our passage to goal setting, judgement of and by, and expectation.
-We are influenced not only by our family expectations, but those set by school and classmates.
+As we made our journeys to school, we began our passage to goal setting, judgement, and expectation.
+We are influenced not only by our family’s expectations but those set by school and classmates.
 As the pre-teen age begins this is added to with the intensity of expectations set by a myriad of social channels.
-Sitting on a bus or train you can probably count on one hand the number of us that travel without the aid of some technical device that isn’t taking up our attention.
+Sitting on a bus or train you can probably count on one hand the number of us that travel without the aid of some device that isn’t taking up our attention.
 This conveyor belt of existence has placed us perhaps in a gilded cage of our own making where the natural world around us, is relatively unnoticed.
-If a robin appears at your window and pauses, you are likely to miss the resonant joy of seeing it flitter and bring us back to childhood wonder.
+If a robin appears at your window and pauses, you are likely to miss the resonant joy of seeing it flitter and the opportunity to be brought back to childhood wonder.

 Children are the ultimate minimalists; we have all heard a story where the cardboard box proves more of a play item than its contents.
-Minimalism and interconnectedness are two principles that go hand in hand, as a somewhat answer to the overwhelming pursuit of materialism.
+Minimalism and interconnectedness are two principles that go hand in hand, offering something close to an answer to the overwhelming pursuit of materialism.
 Minimalism considers not only the quality of an object, but the joy it brings, and subsequently reducing ownership of items that don’t meet this condition.
-Circular living takes this further, with the inherent goal to prevent waste and ensure that how we live is aligned to the limits of natural resource use.
+Circular living takes this further, with the inherent goal to prevent waste and ensure that how we live is aligned with the limits of natural resource use.
 We look to value not necessarily productivity, but how we may share, reuse and think of regeneration and others in the way we consume.
 We see in circular thinking an unlimited connection to nature and a way of living that reaches out to those around us.

 “The most important light is the one you cannot see” Anthony Doeer